containers/podman/docs/podman-search.1.md

 The user can specify which registry to search by prefixing the registry in the search term (example **registry.fedoraproject.org/fedora**), default is the registries in the **registries.search** table in the config file - **/etc/containers/registries.conf**.
+The default number of results is 25.
 The number of results can be limited using the **--limit** flag.
 If more than one registry is being searched, the limit will be applied to each registry.
 The output can be filtered using the **--filter** flag.
 To get all available images in a registry without a specific search term, the user can just enter the registry name with a trailing "/" (example **registry.fedoraproject.org/**).
 Note, searching without a search term will only work for registries that implement the v2 API.